Vedant1206/Personal-HealthCare/README.md

 # Personal Healthcare

-Tell users they do not have cancers stage 4
+Tell users they do not have cancer and i live in sewage

 # Contributors
 - Kien Mai
+- Vedant Pulahru
 - Sangil Han
 #